manybabies/manybabies.github.io/workshops.md

 ### Nicolás Alessandroni & Krista Byers-Heinlein, *Concordia University*
 #### October 20, 2022 11:00-12:30 EDT (Montréal, Canada) on Zoom

+In this workshop, Nicolás and Krista will introduce the open science perspective for psychological research.
+The aim is for participants to discover, discuss, and engage in using open science practices (e.g., open access, open data, preprints, pre-registration) and to learn ways to apply them in their own research.
+The workshop does not require prior knowledge of open science: all those interested in learning or deepening their knowledge of how to do open research are most welcome!

 <br>

 ***

 #### *Past*
 <br>
 ## Big Team Science for Studying Small People
 ### [CDS 2022 Pre-Conference](https://cogdevsoc.org/pre-conference-workshops-2/)
 #### April 21, 2022 in Madison, Wisconsin, United States